kenedii/COSC-11001-Final-Chatbot/README.md

 SaveData.setPassword() - Changes the user’s password in the database SaveData.print()*
 SaveData.input()*
-* Print and input functions were overrided so they also output their contents to log file -Database.data (File is created if it doesn’t exist) requirements.bat (Installs package dependencies with pip)
+* Print and input functions were overrided so they also output their contents to log file

+-Database.data (File is created if it doesn’t exist) -requirements.bat (Installs package dependencies with pip)